krzdabrowski/android-air-purrr/README.md

-# Air Purrr - app
+# Air Purrr - Android app

-This Android app controls self-made air purifier and reads PM2.5/10 values from air quality detector and closest location (using Airly API).
+This app written in Kotlin controls self-made air purifier and reads PM2.5/10 values from air quality detector and closest location (using Airly API).

 ### Getting Started